Medicaid Advantage Plus Model Member Handbook

 MAP is a program for people who have both Medicare and Medicaid.
 You are eligible to join the MAP Program if you meet all of the following requirements:

-- Are age 18 and older,
+1. Are age 18 or older,

-- Have Medicaid,
+3. Have Medicaid,

-- Have evidence of Medicare Part A & B coverage,
+4. Have evidence of Medicare Part A & B coverage,

-The coverage explained in this Handbook becomes effective on the effective date of your enrollment in [Insert Plan Name] MAP Program.
+The coverage explained in this handbook becomes effective on the effective date of your enrollment in [Insert Plan Name] MAP Program.
 Enrollment in the MAP Program is voluntary.

 New York Independent Assessor Program (NYIAP) - Initial Assessment Process